Getting Started

 The design principles of Caliban are the following:

-- excellent interoperability: out-of-the-box support for major HTTP server libraries (http4s (opens new window), Akka HTTP (opens new window), Pekko HTTP (opens new window), Play (opens new window), ZIO HTTP (opens new window)), effect types (Future, ZIO (opens new window), Cats Effect (opens new window), Monix (opens new window)), Json libraries (Circe (opens new window), Jsoniter (opens new window), Play Json (opens new window), ZIO Json (opens new window)), various integrations (Apollo Tracing (opens new window), Apollo Federation (opens new window), Tapir (opens new window), etc.) and more.
+- excellent interoperability: out-of-the-box support for major HTTP server libraries (http4s (opens new window), Akka HTTP (opens new window), Pekko HTTP (opens new window), Play (opens new window), ZIO HTTP (opens new window)), effect types (Future, ZIO (opens new window), Cats Effect (opens new window), Monix (opens new window)), JSON libraries (Circe (opens new window), Jsoniter (opens new window), Play Json (opens new window), ZIO Json (opens new window)), plus various integrations (Apollo Tracing (opens new window), Apollo Federation (opens new window), Tapir (opens new window), etc.) and more.

-, add the following dependency to your build.sbt
+First, add the following dependency to your build.sbt

 file:

-"com.github.ghostdogpr" %% "caliban" % "2.3.1"
+"com.github.ghostdogpr" %% "caliban" % "2.9.0"

 Let's say we have a class Character